 Overall hair density as analysed by improvement in alopecia grading on Hamilton Norwood scale following 0-3 months and 0-6 months (intragroup analysis) increased significantly in both groups which showed that microneedling and PRP was similarly effective in improving hair density as compared with minoxidil+finasteride topical therapy.
 A significant increase in hair density after completion of treatment course was demonstrated in group 1 and group 2 with p-value=0.000002 and p-value=0.00002, respectively as depicted in (Table/Fig 7).

 Various adverse effects were noted during the study period (Table/Fig 8).
 In group 1, 4 (13.3%) patients had instant pain/discomfort on day of procedure which was relieved by ice compression and paracetamol 500 mg.
-Out of them, 2 (6.7%) patients had swelling, and 1 (3.3%) patient had headache who refused to continue the study.
+Out of them, 2 (6.7%) patients had swelling, and 1 (3.3%) patient had headache who refused to continue the treatment.
 In group 2, 2(6.7%) patients had instant pain/discomfort and 4 (13.3%) patients had increase in facial hairs which required reassurance.
 Among them, 2 (6.7%) patients had swelling, 2 (6.7%) patients had headache and 1 (3.3%) developed allergic reaction to minoxidil.

+The AGA, the most common type of patterned baldness has a high prevalence rate among youth which may adversely affect their Quality of Life (QoL), since hair is an important aspect of one’s personality (16).
 In the present era, microneedling and PRP is gaining popularity among dermatologists and patients however, there is general lack of controlled trials and no specific criteria have yet been established in regard to total numbers and the interval between sessions required to attain hair regrowth.
 Overall in the past 5 years, there are few publications favouring microneedling and PRP and this treatment is worth exploring (11),(12),(17).

-Shah et al., in 2017 evaluated 50 AGA patients aged 18-50 years with Hamilton Norwood scale (3-5) who were grouped into group A and B; group A (25 patients received minoxidil 5% topically and group B (25 patients treated with minoxidil 5% lotion, PRP and microneedling).
-At the end of study period of 6 months group B participants had significant improvement in both patient and investigator’s assessment than group A with p-value <0.05, thereby concluding that microneedling and PRP was safer, efficacious and encouraging modality of treatment in AGA (11).
+Shah KB et al., in 2017 evaluated 50 AGA patients aged 18-50 years with Hamilton Norwood scale (3-5) who were grouped into group A and B; group A (25 patients received minoxidil 5% topically and group B (25 patients treated with minoxidil 5% lotion, PRP and microneedling).
+At the end of study period of 6 months, group B participants had significant improvement in both patient and investigator’s assessment than group A with p-value <0.05, thereby concluding that microneedling and PRP was safer, efficacious and encouraging modality of treatment in AGA (11).

-Sharma HK et al., studied 60 AGA patients which were divided into-group A participants were treated with PRP therapy and group B were advised topical application of minoxidil plus finasteride therapy.
+Sharma HK et al., studied 60 AGA patients which were divided into: group A participants who were treated with PRP therapy and group B were advised topical application of minoxidil plus finasteride therapy.
 Assessment was done by photography, standardised hair growth questionnaire and patient satisfaction score.
 The final assessment after 12 months of study period showed that PRP group had better result on investigator satisfaction scale score (p-value <0.001) and hence concluded that PRP acts as an adjunctive therapy in AGA (13).

 Rai PB et al., found that topical minoxidil and finasteride had significantly improved the QoL and the assessment was done according to the male AGA QoL questionnaire (20).